posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

    is up-to-date (the only update should be the version number if `package-lock.json` has been kept up-to-date otherwise)
 1. Update [`CHANGELOG.md`](https://github.com/Microsoft/vscode-python/blob/master/CHANGELOG.md)
-   - If this is the first release after a final release, then create a new section, Otherwise update version and date in section header
+   - If this is the first release **after** a final release, then create a new section, otherwise update the version and date in section header
    - Run [`news`](https://github.com/Microsoft/vscode-python/tree/master/news)
      (typically `python3 news | code-insiders -`; add `--final` if this is a final release)